Technical and Customer Support Scams

 - Know the auction site you're shopping on

 - Find out what protections the site offers you, such as guarantees for goods or services not delivered

 - Never provide your employer identification or driver's license number online

 - Don't provide the account number until you're ready to make your purchase

-It's likely that you'll use an online payment method, like PayPal or an escrow service, to complete your purchase.
+You'll likely use an online payment method like PayPal or an escrow service to complete your purchase.
 If so: